Community practice: Theoretical models

-Community practice versus micro practice
+Versus micro practice

 Historically, social work practice has been divided between two different categories: micro practice and macro practice.
 Although there is often an overlap in skills between the two areas, micro-practitioners generally focus on working with individuals whereas macro-practitioners generally work on creating change in larger social, political or community systems.
 Macro-social work professions that typically engage in community practice methods include: community organizers, political organizers, fundraisers, program managers, and community educators.

 A third social work practice category is sometimes referenced called 'mezzo practice'.
 Mezzo practice can be defined by its combination of micro and macro aspects with the focus of interventions being smaller groups or systems.
 Whereas macro practice often focuses on policy or systematic changes, some researchers and practitioners consider mezzo practice to focus more on change at the community or neighborhood level.
 Because there is often an overlap between macro and mezzo, some argue mezzo practice to be a sub-category within macro social work.
 Although it makes up a smaller portion of social work practice, mezzo practice represents an effective way to bridge some of the perceived distances between micro and macro practice methods.

 Non-traditional settings

 Traditionally social work practice is located within office or agency settings.
-However, community practice may also utilize alternative spaces.
-Emerging from the tradition of settlement houses of the nineteenth century, the use of existing spaces for services provided by social work and community organizing truly makes the services community based.
+Community practice may also utilize alternative spaces.
+Emerging from the tradition of settlement houses of the 19th century, the use of existing spaces for services provided by social work and community organizing truly makes the services community based.
 Nontraditional settings are public spaces, often part of the service industry where community members gather socially.
 These spaces must be rooted in the cultural heritage of the community.
 The spaces should also be unique to the community and already heavily utilized for gathering.
 The primary role of nontraditional spaces is not to provide social work services, though they can be utilized for such services.
 These spaces are venues for outreach, where social work services use existing gathering spaces to bring services to the community to provide additional resources to more individuals.

 The goal of using existing gathering spaces as a venue for social work is to build on the existing structures of a community.
 Communities offer numerous characteristics that can be built upon for services and organizing.
 Furthermore, by organizing around an existing collective identity or shared experience there is a building block for group cohesion and may increase effectiveness of organizing.
 Effectively navigating entry into these spaces may take time and diligence on behalf of the organizer.
 Once in these spaces, it is important to honor and build upon existing leadership.

 Nontraditional settings provide cultural access as well as access to multiple generations.
 These spaces are often seen as a bridge point where multiple generations gather and where cultural values and traditions are learned or passed on.
 In many instances these spaces are inclusive of non-English speaking members of the community.